Elimination Diet Instructions

 Keep a food diary for three days before you start the elimination diet, tracking what and when you eat and the state of your mind, emotions, and body.
 Continue making entries throughout the course of the elimination and challenge phases of the diet.
 Pick a time when you can realistically commit to following the elimination diet, e.g. not during holidays or celebrations.

-During the first week or two you may experience withdrawal symptoms and strong cravings, often for the very food you are sensitive to.
-Keep in mind that this is not a lifelong diet, but a brief period of your life to examine how the foods you eat effect your health and well-being.
+During the first week or two you may experience withdrawal symptoms and strong cravings.
+Most often, strong cravings are for the very food you are sensitive to.
+Keep in mind that this is not a lifelong diet, but a brief period of cleansing to examine how the foods you eat effect your health and well-being.

-Common symptoms of food allergy or sensitivity include fatigue, nasal congestion, dark circles under the eyes, headache, muscle aches, irritability, abdominal pain, hyperactivity, attention deficits, and memory loss.
+Other common symptoms of food allergy or sensitivity include: fatigue, nasal congestion, dark circles under the eyes, headache, muscle aches, irritability, abdominal pain, hyperactivity, attention deficits, and memory loss.
 You may be surprised to find that foods that you frequently crave are culprits.

 Foods to Avoid:

-A full “elimination diet” removes many commonly eaten foods in the Western diet.
-Food sensitivities usually come about from eating a specific food or substance frequently over time.
-Often, a great deal can be learned from just starting an elimination with removing 1 or all of the most problematic/allergenic foods:
+A full Elimination Diet removes some common foods in the Western diet.
+Food sensitivities usually come about after eating a specific food or substance frequently over time.
+Often, a great deal can be learned from removing 1 or all of the most problematic foods below:

 - Sugar (and artificial sweeteners)

 * Start by removing the foods from the list above that seem most likely to be a problem.
 When looking for food triggers there is an advantage to removing more than one food group while doing the elimination experiment.